years on the market

 Crypto accounts

 Among the 68 cryptocurrency instruments on Crypto accounts, BTC/USD is especially popular with traders.
 Crypto accounts provides access to the market of high liquidity and immediate order execution thanks to the ECN technology.
-The professional trading platform MetaTrader 4 is offered on this account.
+The professional trading platform Trading Platform 4 is offered on this account.

 With the leverage up to 1:5, and a minimum deposit of $100, the account makes cryptocurrency trading available to traders of all strata.
 It’s possible to make a deposit in any currency using Visa/MasterCard bank cards, payment systems Skrill, Fasapay, WebMoney, etc., as well as via a cryptocurrency transfer in BTC or ETH.